tmzh/tmzh.github.io/_posts/2021-03-26-previewing-command-line-json-output-using-firefox.md

 image: https://raw.githubusercontent.com/cucumber/godog/master/logo.png
 ---

-Firefox, supports [Data URIs](https://en.wikipedia.org/wiki/Data_URI_scheme) which allows you to load HTML resource from text in URL as if they were external resources.
+Firefox, like other modern browsers, has an excellent in-built JSON viewer.
+It also supports [Data URIs](https://en.wikipedia.org/wiki/Data_URI_scheme) which allows you to load HTML resource from text in URL as if they were external resources.
+We can make use of these two features to have a handy JSON previewer which can be invoked from command line.

-For example, if you enter the below link into your browser, it opens a "Hello world" text document.
+For example, when you enter the below link into your browser, it opens a "Hello world" text document.

 ```
 data:,Hello%2C%20World!